Fejiro001/weather-app/README.md

 - **Responsive Design**: I improved my skills in creating responsive layouts that adapt seamlessly to different screen sizes, ensuring a consistent user experience across devices.

-- **API Integration**: I enhanced my ability to work with third-party APIs to fetch and display dynamic weather data, handling asynchronous operations and managing loading states effectively.
+- **API Integration**: I enhanced my ability to work with third-party APIs to fetch and display dynamic weather data, handling asynchronous operations, managing loading states effectively, and integrating geolocation and web speech capabilities.

 - **Audio Feedback**: I integrated sound effects into the application using the use-sound library, adding an extra layer of interactivity and feedback for users.